OVERVIEW OF SERVICES TO HELP CHILDREN WITH DISABILITIES

 FirstLine is committed to serving the educational needs of each of its students.
 Children learn in a variety of ways and most of our students can learn effectively in a traditional setting.
 However, sometimes children need additional help.
 Children with disabilities may be eligible to receive special education services.
 These services are designed to meet their educational needs and will be provided by a FirstLine employee or contracted provider.

-If you have any additional questions related to special education at FirstLine Schools, please contact Linda Brown, Director of Family Support, FirstLine Schools: (504) 579-6551
+If you have any additional questions related to special education at FirstLine Schools, please contact Dr. Rusty Dempsey, Director of Student Support Services, FirstLine Schools: (504) 267-9038

 SERVICES PROVIDED BY FIRSTLINE SCHOOLS: